k9w/instructions/git_setup.md

 ```

 On Linux and FreeBSD, 'git diff' passes certain flags to less and
 displays correctly.
-But on OpenBSD, it fills up the entire screen with
+But on OpenBSD, if the contents fit on one
-blanks and exits.
+screenfull, less filsthe rest of the screen with blanks and exits.

-To fix it on OpenBSD, set core.pager to either pass the correct flags
+To fix it on OpenBSD, one option is to set core.pager to pass the correct flags
-to less(1), compare to the manpage on FreeBSD, or set core.pager to
+to less(1).

+To find the correct flags to pass to less on OpenBSD, compare is
+manpage with less on FreeBSD.

-cat(1) instead of less(1).
+Or set core.pager to cat(1) instead of less(1) with we do here:

 ```
 $ git config --global core.pager cat